idvorkin/techdiary/notes/ios.md

 ### Launcher

-A launch center which can execute url's best use case is from a today widget.
+A launch center which can execute URLs best use case is from a today widget.

 ### Workflow